Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

   chain rather than overwritten.
 The rendered config uses `+=`, so a child template or the object itself can add further entries without losing the ones defined on parent templates.

+Removing an imported template can also remove a value that only got there because of it.
+If an object had overridden a value it inherited from a template, and that template is no longer imported (directly or through another template), the leftover value is removed too, unless some other still-imported template provides the same property.
+In the UI, removing a template that would take a value down with it shows a warning naming the affected variables and asks for confirmation before saving; the REST API applies the same cleanup without asking.

 <a id="Required-custom-variables"></a>### Marking a custom variable as required